CARL PERKINS-WHOLE LOTTA SHAKIN’, KING OF ROCK, GREATEST HITS AND ON TOP.

 Five months later, and Carl Perkins released his debut single Movie Magg which he had written as a thirteen year old.
 On the B-Side was Turn Around which was another Carl Perkins composition.
 Movie Magg released on the Sun Records’ imprint Flip on March ‘19th’ 1955.
 While

-Movie Magg wasn’t Carl Perkins’ most successful single, the B-Side Turn Around gave him a regional hit single.
+Movie Magg wasn’t Carl Perkins’ most successful single, although the B-Side Turn Around gave him a regional hit single.
 So did Gone Gone Gone in October 1955.
 However, around this time, Carl Perkins wrote one of the most famous songs in music.

 This was Blue Suede Shoes, which Carl Perkins wrote in autumn 1955.
 When he completed the song, which was recorded on December ’19th’ 1955.
 Little did Carl Perkins know that it would change his life forevermore.
 When January Blue Suede Shoes was released on January the ‘1st’ 1956, it gave Carl Perkins the biggest hit of his career.
 It reached number one on the US Billboard Country charts, two on the US Billboard 100 and three on the US R&B charts.
 For Carl Perkins this was a game-changer.